ILF Scotland

 ILF Scotland can also contribute towards pay in lieu of notice (PILON).
 In doing so, it will take account of the notice period in a PA’s contract.
 ILF Scotland will not pay PILON in excess of the statutory notice entitlement.

-If the recipient directly employed the PA and passes away, the PA has no rights to PILON and so ILF Scotland cannot pay this.
-If however, within eight weeks of the recipient’s death, a representative took over the employment of the PA for a legitimate reason relating to the ILF Scotland award, we can consider paying PILON.
+If the Recipient directly employed the PA and passes away, the PA has no rights to PILON and so ILF Scotland cannot pay this.
+If however, within eight weeks of the Recipient’s death, a representative took over the employment of the PA for a legitimate reason relating to the ILF Scotland award, we can consider paying PILON.

 Employers' Liability Insurance